Cindy Prado Sizzles In A Low-Cut White Crop Top On Her Balcony

 In her latest Instagram post, Cindy Prado delighted her 1.4 million Instagram followers with a creative adventure she undertook to make the most of her quarantine experience.
-The bombshell transformed her condo balcony into a chic restaurant that attempted to emulate some of the cliff-side spots in Europe, and showcased her curvaceous body while posing at the dinner table.
+The bombshell transformed her condo balcony into a chic restaurant that attempted to emulate some of the cliffside spots in Europe, also showcasing her curvaceous body while posing at the dinner table.

-Cindy perched in a luxurious white armchair, with a square table in front of her.
+Cindy perched in a luxurious white armchair with a square table in front of her.
 The view behind her was breathtaking, with a cloud-filled sky and blue water visible in the distance.
-A white tablecloth was draped over the table, and it featured several items, including a plate of pasta, modern salt and pepper shakes, cutlery and a plant with green buds spilling out onto the table.
+A white cloth was draped over the table, and it featured several items, including a plate of pasta, modern salt and pepper shakers, cutlery, and a plant with green buds spilling out onto the table.

-Cindy rocked a low-cut white corp top that showcased a tantalizing amount of cleavage.
-The top was knotted just under her bust, and had long sleeves with a delicate material that looked incredible on her.
+Cindy rocked a low-cut white crop top that showcased a tantalizing amount of cleavage.
+The top was knotted just under her bust and had long sleeves with a delicate material that looked incredible on her.

-Her long locks were parted in the middle, and she had a knotted fabric headband in her hair.
+The model’s long locks were parted in the middle, and she had a knotted fabric headband in her hair.
 Her silky tresses tumbled down her chest in loose waves, with a few strands framing her face as she stared at the camera with a seductive expression.
-Cindy also layered on several necklaces of varying lengths, from a choker to a necklace that dipped to just above her cleavage.
+She also layered on several necklaces of varying lengths, from a choker to a necklace that dipped to just above her cleavage.

 View this post on Instagram